cryptocontrol/algo-trading-server/README.md

 **THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.**

 ## Usage
-Host this server in your own machine and enter in the server's ip and password in the CryptoControl's trading's settings screen.
-(See screenshot below)
+Host this server in your own machine and enter in the server's ip and password in the CryptoControl's trading's settings screen as shown below.

 ![Insert Server Details](./screenshot.png)

+Once set, you'll be able to execute advanced orders straight from your terminal.

 ## Authentication
 The trading server uses [JWT](https://jwt.io/) to authenticate users.
 The JWT's secret key is taken from the environment variable `SERVER_PASSWORD`.
 The JWT token must be passed via the `x-jwt` header and is automatically sent from the CryptoControl terminal.